top of page

 • Nippon Kaiji Kyokai (ClassNK) - Japan

-These societies boast a rich history, with some tracing back to the 18th and 19th centuries.
+These Class societies boast a rich history, with some tracing back to the 18th and 19th centuries.
 Lloyd's Register, founded in 1760, is among the oldest.
 The American Bureau of Shipping, established in 1862, also holds a significant place in maritime history.

 Membership Requirements and Quality Assurance